Skip to main content

 This section applies to schools where teachers have the permission to create classes or courses.

-On the class creation menu, you’ll need to choose the start time, and end time.
 Please note that the start and end time will be in your time, so you may need to adjust it accordingly for a student in a different timezone.
 Students will automatically see classes appearing in their time.

 Your student will automatically receive a confirmation email, and the class will now appear on your dashboard and your student's dashboard.